Introduction:

 as such as the Rufisque / Rio Fresco.

-Government stepped in to store, subsidise and distribute
+stepped in to store, subsidise and distribute the groundnut

-the groundnut crop.
-In 1921 the British Government decided on a
+crop.
+In 1921 the British Government decided on a change of policy

-change of policy and established the Department of Agriculture
+and established the Department of Agriculture followed by foreign

-followed by foreign advisers to organise seed storage as well as
+advisers to organise seed storage as well as the establishment

-of the commodity as well as good harvests assisted the country
+the commodity as well as good harvests assisted the country after

-crop by setting up collection depots, selling low-cost
+management of the crop by setting up collection depots, selling

 the groundnuts down from the up-country regions to Banjul.

-Oils Groundnut Industrial Complex Ltd (PAOGL) located at the
+The Premier Agro Oils Groundnut Industrial Complex Ltd (PAOGL)

 Shelling Capacity |